We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Discover American History through images, exhibits, primary sources, and more with The Gilder Lehrman Institute of American History.
 As a teacher or student, you can have free access to the website.
 Find history by era beginning in the 1620's.
 Look at Native Americans, Colonization, The American Revolution, National Expansionism, Civil War and Reconstruction, Industrial America, The Great Depression and World War II, all the way to current times.
 There are special programs and exhibits for teachers and students.
 A large collection of primary sources complements many studies in social studies-- and literacy.
 As a member, save all of your favorites and make lists for each area of study.
 The multimedia tab reveals documentaries, videos and virtual field trips.
 History Now publishes monthly newsletters.

 In the ClassroomFind many lesson plans, resources, and primary documents to enrich your history lessons.
 Make a splash with visual learners by starting class with artifacts from an era displayed on your projector or interactive whiteboard.
 Explore primary sources and historic texts as part of a Common Core literacy program cooperating among English, reading, and history teachers.
 Have your students sign up to enjoy access to all the resources.
 Challenge cooperative learning groups to choose a specific historical time period and become "experts."
 Have the groups create presentations to share with the class about what they learn.
-Use a tool like Zoho Show (similar to Powerpoint, but easier and free) reviewed here.
+Use a tool like Slides, reviewed here.

 This resource requires PDF reader software like Adobe Acrobat.